Leech-Protocol/docs/faq.md

 Mixed pool (High risk) is a liquidity mining strategy on the BNB chaine network, utilizing Thena.fi DEX.
 The strategy includes farming on highly profitable stablecoin pairs such as wUSDR / USDC.

+Mixed pool (Medium risk) is a liquidity mining strategy on the Optimism network, utilizing Velodrome DEX.
+The strategy includes farming on medium profitable pairs such as sAMMV2-CHI/DAI.

-Mixed pool (low risk) is a liquidity mining strategy on the Optimism network, utilizing Sushiswap DEX.
+Mixed pool (Low risk) is a liquidity mining strategy on the Optimism network, utilizing Sushiswap DEX.
 The strategy includes farming on low risk stablecoin pairs such as USDT / USDC.

 ### What are the deposit/withdrawal fees on the 2nd stage?